Dannflower/macbook-gpu-power-linux/README.md

 # Warning!

 This is a hack, it is not supported, and you proceed at your own risk.
-Skipping steps, or unforseen errors will quickly lead to frozen screens when GDM starts.
+Skipping steps, or unforseen errors will quickly lead to frozen screens when GDM starts or even unbootable states.

 ## Context & Goal